-My Yella Grapnel compliments my throw-line retrieval system, as does a standard tape-measure that has an 11′ reach.
-Using a lightweight grappling hook has its perks, but someday the DMM Captain Hook may take its place.
-The hook seems a bit heavy compared to the ultralight 4oz grappling hook, but it saves a lot of time and effort when securing a climbing line to a life-bearing limb.
+A Yella Grapnel compliments my throw-line retrieval system, as does a standard tape-measure that has an 11′ reach.
+The throwing hook seems a bit heavy compared to the ultralight 4oz grappling hook, but it also saves a lot of time and effort when securing a climbing line to a life-bearing limb.

 Here’s a great Matrix-spoof-demo-video, featuring the DMM Captain Hook in action:

 My “perfect” climbing set up will depend on the tree, my climbing objectives and the unexpected events that will undoubtedly unfold during the course of the actual climb.
 I plan to pack light, as to mitigate my load.

 In the darker rope bag shown below is a new 150′ Predator-Samson (camo color) climbing 7/16″ line.
 In the orange bag is my 300′ Sterling HTP Static Kernmantle 7/16″.
 I chose that line for its SRT and all-weather qualities, being how I live here in the Pacific Northwest.

 The Big Shot is fun to use, for sure.